jecki/DHParser/README.md

 it is recommended to use the xxxServer.py-scripts rather than calling the xxxParser.py-script each time when parsing many documents subsequently.

+Another way to speed up your parser is by adding "@ optimizations = all" at the beginning of your EBNF-grammar-file.
+DHParser then tries to compile (some) non recursive parts of your grammar to entirely to regular rexpressions which yields a 10-20% speedup.
+Beware that this option is still experimental!

 Sources
 -------